euronovate/ENMobileSDK-Android/ENPdfMiddleware/readme.md

 ```kotlin
 with(ENPdfMiddlewareConfig(closeDocumentStatusOnConfirm = true, abortDocumentStatusOnCancel = true)
 ```
-* `closeDocumentStatusOnConfirm` is a flag used in viewer, if it's true after you will tap on close document viewer will call pdfMiddleware(softserver) to close document ---> `updateDocumentStatus` to **CLOSE**
+* `closeDocumentStatusOnConfirm` if it's true, after a tap on "close" document button the viewer calls softserver's `updateDocumentStatus` with status **CLOSE**

-* `closeDocumentStatusOnConfirm` is a flag used in viewer, if it's true after you will tap on abort document viewer will call pdfMiddleware(softserver) to  `updateDocumentStatus` with status **ABORTED**
+* `abortDocumentStatusOnCancel` if it's true after, a tap on "abort/cancel" document button the viewer calls softserver's  `updateDocumentStatus` with status **ABORTED**

+* `disableBackButtonWhenSignaturesCompleted` set this flag to true if the "abort/cancel" button should be disabled when all the signatures are done for the current document.

 ### ENPdfMiddleware Actions